analogdevicesinc/msdk/Examples/MAX32657/Hello_World_TZ/Secure/README.md

 Under the **Hello_World_TZ** example, the **Secure** and **NonSecure** projects demonstrate building the secure and non-secure code into a single image.
 You do not build directly in the **NonSecure** project.

+Refer to the user guide for more information about TrustZone.

 ## Software

 ### Project Usage